mexikoedi/Changelog/Server Changelog.md

 ttt_rpgvillage
 ttt_abandonedsubway
 ttt_oldruins
-(tried to fix for hours, it doesn`t work, investigation on going...) map missing: ttt_cipher and 2 other maps
+(tried to fix for hours, it doesn't work, investigation on going...) map missing: ttt_cipher and 2 other maps
-(tried to fix for hours, it doesn`t work, investigation on going...)
+(tried to fix for hours, it doesn't work, investigation on going...)

 #Changelog 5.3 from 19.10.2019#